jazzypants1989/jessquery/README.md

 - **meta.timeout?: number**

   - The number of milliseconds to wait before automatically rejecting the promise.
 If this is not provided, it will be set to 5000ms.

+- **meta.interval?: number**

+  - The number of milliseconds to wait before retrying the function if it fails.
+The function will only run once by default.

 - Example: